break-stuff/clarion/docs/framework/documentation/variables.md

 ## Colors

-Colors are easily one of the most complext things about your site.
+Colors are easily one of the most complex things about your site.
 Trying to capture your brand and make sure it is well represented in your design, making sure that you are using the right colors to convey the right message (because colors have meaning), and making sure that your site is accessible to all users are just some of the considerations that need to be made when choosing colors.
 The list goes on and on.
 A lot rides on your color choices and how you use them.
-The tools provided by clarion should hopegully help with some of these concerns.
+The tools provided by clarion should hopefully help with some of these concerns.

 The default colors that have been chosen are just a basic pallet, but should be a good starting place.